MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

     - Input
     - Output (if applicable)
 - Ensure that all summaries are two sentences or less.
 If more room is needed, provide a `# Description` section immediately following `# Summary` with complete details.
 - Where reasonable, do not include math in summaries, as not all clients support TeX notation in summaries.
-Note that when writing prose documents (e.g. TeX or Markdown), it may be preferable to use longer line lengths.
+Note that when writing prose documents (for example, TeX or Markdown), it may be preferable to use longer line lengths.
 - Provide all relevant mathematical expressions in the `# Description` section.
 - When describing inputs, do not repeat the types of each input as these can be inferred by the compiler and risk introducing inconsistency.
 - Provide examples as appropriate, each in their own `# Example` section.
 - Briefly describe each example before listing code.
-- Cite all relevant academic publications (e.g.: papers, proceedings, blog posts, and alternative implementations) in a `# References` section as a bulleted list of links.
+- Cite all relevant academic publications (for example: papers, proceedings, blog posts, and alternative implementations) in a `# References` section as a bulleted list of links.
 - Ensure that, where possible, all citation links are to permanent and immutable identifiers (DOIs or versioned arXiv numbers).
 - When an operation or function is related to other operations or functions by functor variants, list other variants as bullets in the `# See Also` section.
 - Leave a blank comment line between level-1 (`/// #`) sections, but do not leave a blank line between level-2 (`/// ##`) sections.